Operator structures in quantum information theory (12w5084)

 David Kribs (University of Guelph)

-Mary Beth Ruskai (Tufts University)
+Mary Beth Ruskai (University of Waterloo)

 Quantum information science is a rapidly developing field whose significance ranges from fundamental issues in the foundations of quantum theory to new state-of-the-art methods for secure transmission of information.
 The potential for powerful new methods of computation, data transmission and encryption has led to new perspectives on such entire fields as computation complexity and Shannon information theory.
 Work in this highly interdisciplinary area overlaps many different fields of mathematics.